COVID-19: CVS, Walgreens To Provide Expanded Testing

 Two of the nation’s largest drug stores are expanding their free novel coronavirus (COVID-19) testing at locations nationwide.

-CVS announced it will "offer self-swab tests to individuals meeting Centers for Disease Control and Prevention criteria" beginning in May.
+CVS is offering self-swab tests to individuals meeting Centers for Disease Control and Prevention (CDC) criteria.

 Walgreens will be establishing free drive-through nasal testing, which is expected to test more than 50,000 people per week when it fully ramps up.